SonarSource/sonarqube-scan-action/README.md

 sonar.sources=.
 ```

-The workflow, usually declared under `.github/workflows`, looks like the following:
+In the following cases:
-- for projects **not** written in C, C++, and Objective-C
+- for projects that don't have C, C++, or Objective-C in them
-- and for projects written in C, C++, and Objective-C and using [AutoConfig](https://docs.sonarsource.com/sonarqube-server/latest/analyzing-source-code/languages/c-family/analysis-modes/#choosing-the-right-analysis-mode)
+- for C, C++, Objective-C projects that don't use [Build Wrapper](https://docs.sonarsource.com/sonarqube-server/latest/analyzing-source-code/languages/c-family/prerequisites/#using-buildwrapper)

+the workflow, usually declared under `.github/workflows`, looks like the following:

 ```yaml
 on: